-VIOLENCE, BEACHE ABBRICET, OR STALKING 1.
-Date the written request is received by victim: 2.
+1. Date the written request is received by victim: 2.
 Name of victim: 3.
-Your name (if different from victim's): 4.
+Your name (if different from victim's): 1.
 Name(s) of other family member(s) listed on the lease: 5.
 Residence of victim: 6.
 Name of the accused perpetrator (if known and can be safely disclosed): 7.
 Relationship of the accused perpetrator to the victim: 8.
 Date(s) and times(s) of incident(s) (if known): 10.
-Location of incident(s): In your own words, briefly describe the incident(s): vledge a violence, sexual assault, or stalking.
-I acknowledge that submission of false information could jeopardiprogram eligibility and could be the basis for denial of admission, termination of assistance, or eviction.
-SignatureSigned on (Date) Public Reporting Burden: The public reporting burden for this collection of information is estimated to average 1 hour per response.
+Location of incident(s): In your own words, briefly describe the incident(s): This is to certify that the information provided on this form is true and correct to the best of m knowledge and recollection, and that the individual named above in Item 2 is or has been a victim of domestic violence, dating violence, sexual assault, or stalking.
+I acknowledge that submission of fals information could jeopardize program eligibility and could be the basis for denial of admission termination of assistance, or eviction.
+SignatureSigned on (Date)

+Public Reporting Burden: The public reporting burden for this collection of information is estimated to average 1 hour per response.
 This includes the time for collecting, reviewing, and reporting the data.
-The information provided is to be used by the housing provider to request certification that the applicant or tenant a victim of domestic violence, dating violence, sexual assault, or stalking.
+The information provided is to be used by the housing provider to request certification that the applicant or tenant is a victim of domestic violence, dating violence, sexual assault, or stalking.
 The information is subject to the confidentiality requirements of VAWA.
-This agency may not collect this information, and you are not require to complete this form, unless it displays a currently valid Office of Management and Budget control number.
+This agency may not collect this information, and you are not required to complete this form, unless it displays a currently valid Office of Management and Budget control number.